 -Translate CRT (critical race theory) to vernacular accessible language

 -Educate those in their social sphere, Use their access to power for the cause

 The “Discussion Clouds” strategy was incredibly successful.
 I ended up saving and typing up the stickies as notes for my students.
 This allowed students to speak to each other, if even through stickies and allowed some level of anonymity.
 Also, this activity showed just how complex these questions could be and how crowdsourcing answers was helpful for students to arrive at a better understanding; or perhaps they found themselves at an even more complex impasse, which I believe is also a valuable journey.
 I also found “Discussion Clouds” to be helpful for students to increase their paraphrasing skills.
 This will hopefully help the students when they have to clearly paraphrase and carry over ideas while writing papers.

 “Intro to Ethnic Studies” discussion section students answering questions and the final results of both classes.

 After my sections were over I was ecstatic at how well this exercise worked.
-However, as I continued to think through improvement I found myself thinking through its failures.
-I found it to be potentially ableist in the sense that, while no one in my class has any physical disabilities, I can see wheelchair-bound individuals having a difficult time maneuvering through the crowds to read the questions and also how high or low the stickies are placed.
-In this same vein I found myself thinking about individuals with body-related issues or issues with being in tight/crowded spaces.
+However, as I continued to think through improvements, I found myself thinking through its failures.
+I found it to be potentially ableist in the sense that, while no one in my class has any physical disabilities, wheelchair-bound individuals can have a difficult time maneuvering through the crowds to read the questions and also how high or low the stickies are placed.
+I also found myself thinking about individuals with body-related issues or issues with being in tight/crowded spaces.
 While I think these are important failures of the activity, I believe the activity was well-received and I will need to make adjustment on an individual class basis.